SAT Practice Tests vs. the Real Test: Key Differences

 Rest assured, though, the reading section may be tweaked as well to fit the current year’s SAT protocol.

-How to Make Your Practice Tests More Like the Real Thing
+How to Make the Most of Practice Tests

 Even if the practice tests are not a carbon copy of the real thing, they are not useless.
 You need to understand how to use them to get the best possible score on the official test.
 Here are some tips on using the practice tests to your benefit.